jkniest/hue-it-documentation/docs/groups/README.md

 ## Color

-By default the Phillips Hue supports two color mods:
+By default the Phillips Hue supports two color-modes:
 [XY and Hue](https://developers.meethue.com/develop/application-design-guidance/color-conversion-formulas-rgb-to-xy-and-back/).

-hue-it provides wrappers to set / get the color in RGB or Hex-Code.
+hue-it provides wrappers to set/get the color in RGB or Hex-Code.
 Hue colors are currently **not** supported by this library.

 ```php